In this article, we’ll go through every Recon character in Apex Legends for Season 17 and rank them from worst to best.

 Apex Legends is currently one of the best Battle Royale titles out there.
 The game is a playground for more than 130 million people, and the player count keeps increasing with the release of every new season.
 The game is gaining more and more traction daily due to Respawn’s seamless integration of the hero shooter concept into the battle royale environment.

 Upon the game’s initial release, Apex Legends only had 8 Legends.
-But, starting from Season 1, Respawn has added a bunch of new characters to the game.
-And every season except for Season 16 saw the debut of a new character with unique abilities.
+But, starting with Season 1, Respawn started adding a bunch of new characters to the game.
+And every season except for Seasons 16 and 18 saw the debut of a new character with unique abilities.

 Right now, there are 24 unique Legends in the game.
-Ballistic was the last character to take a spot in the Apex Legends roster.
+Ballistic was the last character to secure a spot on the Apex Legends roster.
 Every Legend in the game has different abilities and characteristics.
 Similarly, they have different roles to perform.
+The same applies to Recon Legends.

 What is Recon Class Legends?

-Recon Legends are the reservoir of information.
+Recon Legends specialize in gathering intel.
 These Legends possess unique skills that give their team crucial data about enemies’ whereabouts.
-They can scout and assist their squad with valuable knowledge that can be used to take better positions, fight more efficiently, or even flee from the scene.
+They can scout and assist their squad with valuable knowledge that can be used to take better positions, fight more efficiently, and if needed, flee from the scene.

 Moreover, because of their new class perk, Recon characters can interact with Survey Beacons and reveal enemies’ positions, giving you their exact locations for 30 seconds on the minimap.